NevadaCyberClub/knowkedge-base/Club_Made_CTF/Challenges/OSINT/README.md

 to seeing what vulnerability exists to exploit a service.
 A list of really great tools can be found here: [Awesome OSINT](https://github.com/jivoi/awesome-osint).
 But at the end of the day, searching up what tools can be used can be helpful.

+REMEMBER: Unless the question is not asking for a flag, the flag format is UNRCyber{...}